tomycabre/liquipedia-api-byARES/README.md

 - Roster Information: Active player rosters for each team, detailing join dates and roles.

 ## Data Files
-The project is composed of several scripts that generate specific sets of data.
+The project comprises several scripts that generate specific sets of data.
 The core utilities and data fetching modules are executed as follows:
 - `py -m scripts.lib.api_utils` : A library module for handling Liquipedia API v3 interactions.
 - `py -m scripts.lib.db_utils` : A library module for managing PostgreSQL database interactions.
 - `py -m scripts.00_setup_database` : Initializes the database and creates the necessary tables based on the schema.